ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 ## Overview

 In this tutorial, you will develop an integration that lets users reserve appointments at a hospital.
 To manage the guranteed flow of reservation requests, you will employ a message broker.
-A publisher service will accept the appointment requests from users and forward them to a consumer service.
-A consumer service will consume messages and interact with the hospital service to complete the reservation and send an SMS with the reservation status.
+A publisher service will accept the appointment requests from users and publish to a message broker.
+A consumer service will consume messages from the message broker and interact with the hospital service to complete the reservation and send an SMS with the reservation status.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
 This resource will handle incoming user requests and forward them to the message broker.
 The consumer service that listens to a queue of the message broker will trigger a backend call to the hospital to make the reservation and send an SMS to the patient's phone number informing the reservation status.